kandarp-kalavadia/salon-marketplace/Local Setup Instruction.md

 This command sets up the Stripe CLI to listen for webhook events and forward them to the specified local endpoint.
 ```

-### Notes:
-- The Markdown is structured with clear headings and code blocks for better readability.
-- Commands are formatted using triple backticks (```) for proper syntax highlighting in Markdown.
-- The Stripe CLI section is separated to distinguish it from the directory setup instructions.
-- Replace `<repository-url>` with the actual repository URL when using the `git clone` command.
-- If you need further customization or additional sections, let me know!